-After floodwaters have receded, land may be contaminated with various hazardous material, such as debris from buildings, fuel and even untreated sewage.
+After floodwaters have receded, land may be contaminated with various hazardous material, such as debris from building the songs, fuel and even untreated sewage.
 Residents have no power or clean drinking water and this leads to outbreaks of disease.

 Advanced computer modeling gives authorities the ability to predict where the flooding is likely to occur as well as how severe it is going to be.